^

 Treatment of back pain primarily depends on the nature of the underlying disease.
 It is divided into undifferentiated and differentiated therapy.

-Undifferentiated therapy is aimed at reducing pain syndrome or patient reactions to pain and eliminating vegetative reactions.
-It includes: adherence to bed rest until pain is reduced; dry heat locally; reflex-distracting agents (mustard, cans, ointments); LFK, massage, vitamin therapy, physiotherapy, reflexology, correction of psychological status.
+Undifferentiated therapy is aimed at reducing pain syndrome or the patient's reactions to pain and eliminating vegetative reactions.
+It includes: bed rest until the pain is reduced; local dry heat; reflex-distracting agents (mustard plasters, cupping, ointments); exercise therapy, massage, vitamin therapy, physiotherapy, reflexology, correction of psychological status.

 Deviations